ramjkumar/learning/iqs/react.md

 1. React creates a new Virtual DOM tree.

 2. It compares the new tree with the previous one using a process called diffing.

 3. It finds the minimal set of changes needed to update the real DOM.

 4. Only those specific parts are re-rendered — making React fast and efficient.

+**Example**:

+When you update a counter:

+setCount(count + 1);

+React doesn’t re-render the entire UI.
+It only updates the element where count is displayed — thanks to the Virtual DOM diffing algorithm.

+**Advantages**:

+Faster UI updates

+Efficient rendering

+Better performance compared to direct DOM manipulation